Post navigation

 The Patents Court has continued to see a mix of industry sectors represented at trial, the most prevalent sectors being pharmaceuticals, telecoms and medical devices.
 Based on the parties named in the current court list we see no indication that this balance of technology areas is likely to change in the coming year.

-There have been an increasing number of competitor v competitor actions in the life sciences space (e.g. in relation to bispecific antibodies, RSV vaccines and COVID-19 vaccines) as patentees obtain protection for a range of new targets in different therapeutic areas.
+We continue to see a number of competitor v competitor actions in the life sciences space (e.g. in relation to therapeutic antibodies, RSV vaccines and COVID-19 vaccines).
 This looks set to continue.

 -